Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Numerical Experiments

 \section{Numerical Experiments}

-With the conceptual unification of GP regression and DMD complete, we present the results obtained from a few experiments.
+With the foundational unification of GP regression and DMD complete, we present the results obtained from a few experiments.
 In all of the experiments, we used the $\text{Matérn}^{5/2}$ kernel \citep{matern2013spatial} with automatic relevance determination (ARD; \citet{williams2006gaussian}):

 where $r^2 = (\bm{x} - \bm{x}')^\top \mathbf{T}^{-1} (\bm{x} - \bm{x}')$.
 The matrix $\mathbf{T} \! \succ \!
 0$ is diagonal and contains generative hyperparameters referred to as the \emph{characteristic lengthscales}.
 These variables effectively prioritize the different components of $\bm{x}$ and $\bm{x}'$ and quantify how far it is needed to move along a particular axis for the function values to become uncorrelated.
 The hyperparameter $\sigma_f^2$, called the \emph{signal variance}, represents the average distance squared of the regression function from its mean.